noudess/docs-main/Lua-Parser.md

 > 	Integer slot_id;
 > }
 > ```
+> Returning a non-zero value from this function will cause the spell effect attached to the clicky item to not trigger.

 * event_item_tick
 > Triggered by a timer every 10 seconds randomly (driven by a db table).